adambard/learnxinyminutes-docs/fortran.html.markdown

     call routine(a, c, v)   ! subroutine call.

     !
-A function takes a list of input parameters and returns a single value.
+A function takes several input parameters and returns a single value.
     !
 However the input parameters may still be modified and side effects ! executed.